m5fisker/ARExperience_MelbHack/README.md

 ## How we built it
 We first drafted the design with Figma, after deciding on the AR experiment we want to demonstrate, we built it using Swift, Maya, and echoAR.

+## How to install

+Clone the repository

+` git clone `

+Open the project using XCode, minumum deployment requirements IOS 14

+Run the application on a physical device to access AR features